dobinator/Note-taker/README.md

 ## Description:

-This application was created to assist with the ...
+This application was created to write and save notes.
+The application will be launched by Heroku.

 ## Table of Contents